Leadership and Structure

 Rights realisation and equitable outcomes under the three pou of Te Tiriti o Waitangi, Enabling Good Lives, and the UNCRPD is a collective responsibility for Whaikaha, that will be supported by the Kaihautū and informed by evidence, engagement and system transformation.

-Whaikaha business group
+Whaikaha business groups

-Whaikaha is made up of four business groups: Policy, Strategy and Partnerships, Commissioning, Design and Delivery, People and Culture and Corporate Services.
-Each group is headed by its a member of Executive Leadership Team who report to the Chief Executive.
+Each group is headed by its a member of Executive Leadership Team who reports to the Chief Executive.

 All business groups are focused on making sure that the work we do aligns with our obligations under Te Tiriti o Waitangi, the Enabling Good Lives principles, and the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD).